Davide64-dev/FEUP_FSI_CTF/LOGBOOK4.md

 ## Task 1: Manipulating Environment Variables

-In this task, the goal was to confirm which are the envirnoment variables that exist.
+In this task, the goal was to confirm what environment variables exist.

 ```SHELL
 printenv # we could also use env